633 W 5th Street #2890

 Objects or Liquids

 Unnecessary objects or items left on gangplanks are a hazard that can lead to cruise ship accidents.

-Spills can compromise traction, which is why it is essential for crew members to mop wet surfaces.
+Spills can compromise traction, so crew members must mop wet surfaces.
 Wet surfaces can cause passengers to slip, resulting in cruise ship injuries.

 A cruise ship captain and crew members must properly fasten the gangplank and align it to the ship.
 Improperly secured gangplank can move when guests start walking on it, increasing the risk of a cruise ship accident.

 When walking on gangplanks, it is crucial to watch your step for any hazards or slippery surfaces, but inadequate lighting can make it difficult to see where you’re stepping, increasing the risk of tripping or slipping.

 Misevaluating Weight Load